sftsrv/lynks/README.md

     - Only show links with errors
 - [ ] Help, informative errors, etc.
 - [ ] Management of image and mdx links
-- [ ] Ability to output relative links
 - [ ] Support for index pages
 - [ ] Imporove overall UX
 - [ ] Support links with hashes
+- [ ] Make resolution more strict
+  - e.g. will not accept relative links if resolution mode is root